talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 Update multiple customer profiles' audiences

 Update the specified customer profiles with the specified audiences.
 Use this endpoint when customers join or leave audiences.
-The limit of customer profiles per request is 1000.
+The limit of customer profiles per request is 1000.  **Note:** You can also add customer profiles to or remove them from an audience using the [Update audience](https://docs.talon.one/docs/product/rules/effects/using-effects#updating-an-audience) effect.

 ### Example